avinashcodelabs/react-book/index.md

 `React.memo` is a Higher-order component (HOC) that lets you skip re-rendering a component if its props haven't changed.

 `Custom Hooks` - In order to share non-visual logic or stateful logic, we had to rely on patterns like Higher-order components or Render-props.
-Now, we can accomplish the samething by building our own custom Hooks.
+Now, we can accomplish the same thing by building our own custom Hooks.

 ## 22. Code-Splitting